 Let’s talk about this!
 What are some ways you hold onto God during a long, drawn-out season of difficult circumstance?

 What are some ways we can encourage friends through a difficult season while acknowledging the very real pains of trial?

 Join the conversation in the comments below or in our Facebook Community.

 God has a purpose for every season we experience because He has a glorious and eternal purpose for each one of us!
 In everything, He is molding us to be His ambassadors that bring hope and healing and display His mercy, truth, and love.
 Join us for our next Wholly Loved Conference at Bethany Lutheran in Elkhorn to learn more about your purpose and how you can live that out, in whatever season you are in.
-Find out more HERE, and email us at contact(at)whollyloved(dot)com to book us or one of our speakers for your next women’s event.
+Find out more about booking us or one of our speakers for your next women’s event.